 The duty of the Responsible Person

-The Health and Safety Executive (HSE) often carries out spot checks to see ha c risk assessment Responsible Persons (RPs) who fail can be and up to two years in prison.
-Of course, death is the worst result of all.
+The Health and Safety Executive (HSE) often carries out spot checks to see that businesses have completed risk assessments and reviews.
+Responsible Persons (RPs) who fail checks can be prosecuted and receive up to two years in prison.
+Of course, death or injury on your conscience is the worst result of all.

 What a third-party fire risk assessor does